abeldekat/cmp-mini-snippets/README.md

 ## LazyVim

-There is a [LazyVim-PR] implementing an extra for mini.snippets..
+See this [LazyVim-PR] implementing an extra for mini.snippets..

 ## Acknowledgments